 - Your tear was caused by an acute injury

 - You have a significant amount of weakness

 - You have lost function in areas where you cannot tolerate it

 - You have had significant pain for over six months

 There is a misconception about the rotator cuff.
 Once there is a tear in one of the tendons it will not heal itself.
-A grade 1 strain can heal itself, but a tear will not.
-That said, surgery is not always necessary.
+A grade 1 rotator cuff strain can heal itself, but a rotator cuff tear will not.
+That said, rotator cuff surgery is not always necessary.
 Treatments are available that can relieve the pain and improve function.
 The problem with these treatments, however, is that the shoulder will not strengthen again.
 It is also possible to turn a minor tear into a major tear by continuing to use the shoulder.

-If a patient wants to avoid surgery, at least for a period of time, these are the possible treatments for a torn rotator cuff:
+If a patient wants to avoid rotator cuff surgery, at least for a period of time, these are the possible treatments for a rotator cuff tear: